digitalpulsebe/craft-database-translations/README.md

 Only the categories defined in the settings will be translated.

+### Map languages

+Do you need to use the same translated values for different languages (for example different regions nl-BE and nl-NL)?
+You can map one language to another.

+This might also be useful to provide translations for admin user in the control panel.

+### Trim spaces

+Trim spaces at begin or ending of values when they are saved.

 ### Add missing translations

 When a new unknown translation is used while rendering templates, an event is triggered.